 College application essays don’t have to be a drag – and these schools prove it.
 They’ve created some of the most outlandish, thought-provoking and original essay questions out there.

-Here are the 15 schools that think outside the box, when it comes to admissions essay, with some examples of our favorite questions they’re asking on The Common Application this year.
+Here are the 15 schools that think outside the box, when it comes to admissions essay, with some examples of our favorite questions they’re asking on The Common Application

 Now, it’s up to you to impress admissions officers with a response that measures up.